effeffe/PYBlite_datalogger/README.md

 In principle, this datalogger can be used for any application.

 ## License notes
-Filippo Falezza, ¢2020 released under GPLv3.
+Author: Filippo Falezza, ¢2020 released under GPLv3.
+Contributor and co-writer: Eric Liu, with authorship rights, ¢ 2020

 ## Notes
 The code has been written in less than a weekend, so please feel free to modify it accordingly to the GPL license :)